Beam-Dump Ceiling and Its Experimental Implication: The Case of a Portable Experiment: Behavior of Beam-Dump ``Ceiling''

-{\bf Dependence on instantaneous beam intensity.} The discussion thus far is relevant to any generic mediators irrespective of whether or not their visible decay products involve some features that are distinguishable from potential (reducible) backgrounds.
+The discussion thus far is relevant to any generic mediators, irrespective of whether their visible decay products involve some features that are distinguishable from potential (reducible) backgrounds.
 Depending on the final-state features in the mediator decay, an appropriate choice of instantaneous beam intensity (i.e., single-bunch intensity) would further reduce the required beam exposure to achieve the aimed sensitivity goal in the prompt-decay region.
-For example, in the DAMSA proposal~\cite{Jang:2022tsp}, the authors studied the ALP decaying to a photon pair and identified an accidental overlap of a pair of beam-related-neutron-induced photons that mimics the di-photon signal as the primary background.
+For example, in the DAMSA proposal~\cite{Jang:2022tsp}, the authors studied the ALP decaying to a photon pair and identified an accidental overlap of a pair of beam-related-neutron-induced photons that mimics the diphoton signal as the primary background.

 One can expect that the number of background events will be reduced if the number of beam-related-neutron-induced photons in a single beam bunch length decreases.
 For a more quantitative calculation, suppose that a given protons-on-target (PoT) is delivered by $n_{\rm bunch}$ beam bunches, and each bunch results in $n_\gamma$ neutron-induced photons (possibly after a set of cuts).
 Since the number of photon pairs within the given beam bunch is $\sim n_\gamma^2$, the total number of signal-faking accidental photon pairs in the given PoT is $\sim n_{\rm bunch} n_\gamma^2$.
-Therefore, if the same PoT is delivered by an $f$ times more bunches, the number of beam-related-neutron-induced photons in a beam bunch is $\sim n_\gamma/f$, and the expected total number of backgrounds will be reduced by a factor of $f$ to $\sim n_\gamma^2/f$.
+Therefore, if the same PoT is delivered by $f$ times more bunches, the number of beam-related-neutron-induced photons in a beam bunch is $\sim n_\gamma/f$, and the expected total number of backgrounds will be reduced by a factor of $f$ to $\sim n_{\rm bunch} n_\gamma^2/f$.

-This simple algebra clearly shows that while the backgrounds such as the beam-related-neutron-induced could be formidable, an experiment to perform a search for featureful mediator signals could benefit greatly in reaching its ceiling at a lower beam exposure with \begin{itemize} \itemsep1pt \parskip0pt \parsep0pt \item[($e$)] smaller instantaneous beam intensity. \end{itemize} As this is related to backgrounds, we study the sensitivity dependence to the instantaneous beam intensity by varying background estimates.
+This simple algebra clearly shows that while backgrounds such as the beam-related-neutron-induced one could be formidable, an experiment to perform a search for featureful mediator signals could benefit greatly in reaching its ceiling at a lower beam exposure with \begin{itemize} \itemsep1pt \parskip0pt \parsep0pt \item[($e$)] smaller instantaneous beam intensity. \end{itemize} As this is related to backgrounds, we study the sensitivity dependence on the instantaneous beam intensity by varying background estimates.